tkpf/neura_challenge/README.md

 An **eged_image** (Image) represents a camera image from the */camera/color/image_raw* topic, which was analyzed using the *edge_detector.py* node from task 1. *broker(imgmsg)* takes care of calling the edge_detector service and publishing the analyzed image afterwards.
 The **edge_points** (PointCloud) are calculated using homogenous coordinate transformation in function *construct_3d_points(..)*.
 The numpy array of the 3d points is then converted into *geometry_msgs/Point32* objectes which then get wrapped up in a list, representing the PointCloud points.
 [TODO] The results of the 3d points should be checked for validity as the function is implemented form scratch.
-Also the translation of the depth camera to the color camera is unitl this date (08.05) ignored.
+Also the possible translation of the depth camera to the color camera is ignored, because the frame_id linked to the depth camera (*camera_depth_optical_frame*) could not be found in any publishing topic.
 This may lead to additional errors.
-[TODO] Implemented threading or timestamp comparision so that the depth_image complement to the color_image is taken to extract correct 3d point.
-[TODO] Wrap global parameters by putting functions into class(es).
-This can also lead to the usage of only on CvBridge() instance.
-Currently, 3 are in use.

 ### ROS Packages
 Build Tool: catkin